avsavushkiny/makegame/README.md

 # makegame
-Makegame-lib is a library for creating games based on MakeGame gameboard.
+Makegame-lib is a library for creating games based on Makegame gameboard.